 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/4959/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 When grain at a specific moisture content is allowed to equalize with the surrounding air, it will approach a relative humidity as determined by its moisture content.
-Equations relating the relative humidity, the temperature and the Moisture Content at Equilibrium have been developed (EMC) and can be found: ASAE D245.5 'Moisture Relationships of Plant-based Agricultrual Products'.
-These equations will give the relative humidity of a specific grain, that is at a specific moisture content and temperature.
-If we blow air into the grain that is at the grain temperature; but has a relative humidity below this EMC relative humidity, then drying will occur.
+Equations relating the relative humidity, the temperature, and the Moisture Content at Equilibrium have been developed (EMC) and can be found: ASAE D245.5 'Moisture Relationships of Plant-based Agricultural Products'.
+These equations will give the relative humidity of a specific grain, that is, at a specific moisture content and temperature.
+If we blow air into the grain at the grain temperature but with relative humidity below this EMC relative humidity, then drying will occur.

-However the outside air temperature is not the same as the grain temperature as it swings up and down in its daily cycle and the grain temperature reluctantly chases.
-We must find this threshold relative humidity for the air that is at ambient temperature, not grain temperature.
-We will use pyschrometric saturation charts and equations to do this.
+However, the outside air temperature is not the same as the grain temperature as it swings up and down in its daily cycle, and the grain temperature reluctantly chases.
+We must find this threshold relative humidity for the air at ambient temperature, not grain temperature.
+We will use psychrometric saturation charts and equations to do this.

-If the outside relative humidity is same as this threshold relative humidity, then no drying or wetting will occur.
-If the outside relative humidity is greater, than wetting will occur.
+If the outside relative humidity is the same as this threshold relative humidity, then no drying or wetting will occur.
+If the outside relative humidity is greater, then wetting will occur.
 And if the outside relative humidity is less than this calculated threshold relative humidity, then drying will occur.

 This calculator can also be used to determine when condensation will occur on the interior of the walls and roof.
 This is the case if the calculated threshold relative humidity is greater than 100.
 This happens when the air temperature is much less than the grain temperature.
-The cold outside air goes through the grain, is warmed and moisture is added but when it hits the cold exterior walls of the bin that are the same temperature as the outside air, this discharge air becomes over-saturated and water is expelled in the form of condensation.
+The cold outside air goes through the grain, is warmed, and moisture is added, but when it hits the cold exterior walls of the bin that are the same temperature as the outside air, this discharged air becomes over-saturated, and water is expelled into the form of condensation.
 This condensation can run down and form pockets of grain.
 It is not recommended to run the fans if conditions have a threshold humidity > 100.